jlcl11/jlcl11/README.md

 🎓 **Right now** — Apple Coding Academy *Swift Developer Program*.
 Swift 6, Strict Concurrency, Clean Architecture.

-🌍 **Open to new opportunities** — **London preferred**, also Madrid / Barcelona / other EU hubs, or remote from Málaga.
+🌍 **Open to new opportunities** —  Madrid / Barcelona / other EU hubs, or remote from Málaga.
 EU citizen, no sponsorship needed in EU.

 ---